IntegerZeroSF/Thought_Shower/README.md

 The user will come to the site.
 He or she will be presented with a list of ideas and be able to search or filter by categories.
 He or she will be able to create an account so the site can be more interactive.
 Have a way to favorite idea, share and possbile generate an email to the creator of the idea.

 ## Components
-##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.

-## Components and Descriptions

 - Header -- Provide the user with links to create, browse, about us and back to home throughout the application.
 - Home -- The landing page for the application.
 Presents the user with a browse the existing ideas or create a new one.